 According to the Mayo Clinic, high blood pressure (hypertension) increases in the winter and decreases in the summer for most.
 The diameter of your blood vessels constricts in cold temperatures, causing the heart to work harder to push blood through the veins and arteries.
 Both systolic (blood pressure when the heart contracts) and diastolic (blood pressure reading while the heart is at rest) readings increase during colder weather.
 Let’s look at tips to reduce high blood pressure this winter.

 Cold weather impacts the elderly more than other age groups.
 But is there anything you can do to combat this winter rise in your blood pressure?

-First, it’s important to be aware of the possibility that your blood pressure may be on the rise during colder months.
+First, it’s important to be aware that your blood pressure may be on the rise during colder months.
 Doctors recommend older people, especially those with chronically high blood pressure, closely monitor their blood pressure during the winter.
-People with coronary heart disease often suffer angina pectoris (chest pain or discomfort) when they’re in cold weather so it’s even more improtant they are consistently checking their blood pressure.
+People with coronary heart disease often suffer angina pectoris (chest pain or discomfort) when they’re in cold weather.
+So, it’s even more improtant they are consistently checking their blood pressure.

 Many people aren’t conditioned for the stress of vigorous outdoor activities and don’t know the potential dangers of being outdoors in cold weather.

 Hypertension is associated not just with winter, but also with distance from the equator and exposure to sunlight.
 UVB rays from the sun promote vitamin D synthesis, so with less sunlight, many people become vitamin D deficient in the darker winter months.

 Vitamin D deficiency increases the risk of hypertension.
 If you live in a cold climate, you should consider taking a vitamin D supplement during the colder months.

 As always, you should consult with your doctor as to the appropriate dosage.
 UVA rays from sunlight reduces blood pressure by causing the release of nitric oxide from storage in the skin.